kallaway/100-days-of-code/r1-html-log.md

 **R1D52, R1D53, R1D54; January 28th, 29th, 30th, 2019**
 Have been experimenting with combining bootstrap, grid layout and flex layout.
 Also have been using bootstrap's glyphicons and font awesome's.
 Created a bootstrap image gallery and a landing page for an app.
 Will add them to my portfolio soon.

+**R1D55; January 31st, 2019**
+Experimented a bit with Bootstrap 4, nothing fancy, just learning some of the changes and testing some of the examples.